HomeCalculatorsStatisticsCorrelation Coefficient Calculator

 Statistics

 Calculate the Pearson correlation coefficient (r) between two variables in seconds.
-Enter paired X, Y data points to measure the strength and direction of their relationship.
+Enter paired X, Y data to measure relationship strength.

 Paired Data Points (X, Y)